A Valuable No Cost Benefit

 The PEF Membership Benefits Program insures PEF members for the trauma associated with an assault or hostage situation while performing their job duties.

-All active, dues-paying PEF members, and staff of the New York State Public Employees Federation are automatically covered at no cost (about 51,000 people), provided they have been employed in an eligible PS&T position, prior to the incident.
+All active, dues-paying PEF members, and staff of the New York State Public Employees Federation (about 52,000 people) are automatically covered at no cost, provided they have been employed in an eligible PEF position, prior to the incident.

 Assaults while in pursuit of his/her occupational duties

-• $2,000 for an assault that involves the flinging of human waste or an assault from a human bite.
+- $2,000 for an assault that involves the flinging of human waste materials or bites.

 - Up to $10,000 per person, to a maximum of $300,000 per incident, for all covered members involved.